zulu-alpha/zakm/README.md

 Each crate has a name (for e.g: `Main` and `Medical`) and are elements in an array that belongs to the `crate_cargo` object.

-The other containers are on an actual person.
+The other containers are on an actual person, in the `on_person` object.
 There are 3 and each of them and how they are written are as follow:

 * `uniform_cargo`
 * `vest_cargo`